ROVI-org/thevenin/docs/source/api/thevenin/index.rst

       A pre-processor runs at the end of the model initialization.
-If you modify any parameters after class instantiation, you will need to manually re-run the pre-processor (i.e., the pre() method) afterward.
+If you modify any parameters after class instantiation, you will need to re-run the pre-processor (i.e., the ``pre()`` method) afterward.

    .. rubric:: Notes

-   The ocv property should have a signature like f(soc: float) -> float, where soc is the time-dependent state of charged solved for within the model.
-All R0, Rj, and Cj properties should have signatures like f(soc: float, T_cell: float) -> float, where T_cell is the temperature in K determined in the model.
+   The 'ocv' property needs a signature like ``f(soc: float) -> float``, where 'soc' is the time-dependent state of charged solved for within the model.
+All R0, Rj, and Cj properties should have signatures like ``f(soc: float, T_cell: float) -> float``, where 'T_cell' is the cell temperature in K determined in the model.

-   Rj and Cj are not true property names.
-These are just used generally in the documentation.
-If num_RC_pairs=1 then in addition to R0, you should define R1 and C1.
-If num_RC_pairs=2 then you should also give values for R2 and C2, etc. For the special case where num_RC_pairs=0, you should not provide any resistance or capacitance values besides the series resistance R0, which is always required.
+   Rj and Cj are not real property names.
+These are used generally in the documentation.
+If ``num_RC_pairs=1`` then in addition to R0, you should define R1 and C1.
+If ``num_RC_pairs=2`` then you should also give R2 and C2, etc. For the special case where ``num_RC_pairs=0``, you should not provide any resistance or capacitance values besides the series resistance R0, which is always required.

-   .. py:method:: pre()
+   .. py:method:: pre(initial_state = True)

       Pre-process and prepare the model for running experiments.

       This method builds solution pointers, registers algebraic variable indices, stores the mass matrix, and initializes the battery state.

+      :param initial_state: Controls how the model state is initialized.
+If boolean it will set the state to a rested state at 'soc0' when True (default) or will bypass the state initialization update when False.
+Given a Solution object, the internal state will be set to the final state of the solution.
+See notes for more information.
+      :type initial_state: bool | Solution

       :returns: *None.*